CharlieMallon/milestoneThree/README.md

     #### Acceptance Criteria

+    -   Add a Tally button
+    -   Increase the Tally
+    -   Delete a Tally
+    -   Add extra information to the tally button
+        -   Description
+        -   Icon
+        -   Target number (is over good or bad?)
+    -   Time period for tally
+        -   Daily
+        -   Weekly
-    -
+        -   Monthly

     #### Description:

+    The user will easily be able to add to an existing tally from the home page.
+Creation or deletion of a Tally will be done on a Tally modal or page.

     #### User Story 3

-    As a user, I want to know how to use this aplication.
+    As a user, I want to know how to use this application.

     #### Acceptance Criteria

-    -   The instruction for the aplication should be clear and visible on first opening.
+    -   The instruction for the application should be clear and visible on first opening.
     -   The buttons should be clearly indicated.
     -   Instructions should tell the user how to;
         -   Log on/off
         -   Add a to do item/tally
-        -  Aomplete/delete a to do item/tally
+        -   Complete/delete a to do item/tally
         -   Add/remove rewards
-        -  Aontact developer for feedback/support
+        -   Contact developer for feedback/support
-    -   The instruction to use the aplication should be  accessible whist playing.
+    -   The instruction to use the application should be accessible whist playing.

     #### Description:

-     The instruction will pop up on fist opening the aplication.
-Instructions will indicate how to use the aplication.
-     The instructions will be accesable through a 'help' button
+    The instruction will pop up on fist opening the application.
+Instructions will indicate how to use the application.
+The instructions will be accessible through a 'help' button

     #### User Story 4